SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/tutorial/modelOrderReduction.md

-originalScene = utility.openFileName('Select the SOFA scene you want to reduce') meshes = utility.openFilesNames('Select the meshes & visual of your scene') outputDir = utility.openDirName('Select the directory tha will contain all the results')
+originalScene = utility.openFileName('Select the SOFA scene you want to reduce') meshes = utility.openFilesNames('Select the meshes & visual of your scene') outputDir = utility.openDirName('Select the directory that will contain all the results')

 # if you haven't install PyQt the previous function won't work
 # As an alternative you can enter the absolute path to the conresponding files directly: